Are DeepFakes Realistic Enough? Exploring Semantic Mismatch as a Novel Challenge: Conclusion and Future Work

 \section{Conclusion and Future Work}

 This paper introduces a new audio-visual DeepFake detection formulation that explicitly models semantic mismatch between authentic audio and authentic video (RARV-SMM), probing whether state-of-the-art models rely entirely on data source integrity or can assess content-level inconsistencies.
 Through systematic evaluation of FGMDF, FGI, and AVDF across different settings, we established that state-of-the-art models fail on RARV-SMM, with misclassification patterns that diagnostically reveal each model's detection strategy.
 Explicit five-class training improves performance of models with cross-modal and distance-based architectures, where FGMDF and FGI learn semantic distinctions, while lip-sync strategies like AVDF cannot improve significantly.
-Three RARV-SMM variants confirm that semantic analysis alone is insufficient in more challenging configurations, and a semantic reinforcement strategy improves performance on the hardest variants and state-of-the-art settings.
-These findings establish semantic mismatch as a critical and currently unaddressed vulnerability in state-of-the-art audio-visual DeepFake detection systems.
-As future work, we suggest extending this framework to more datasets, incorporate the five-class formulation into binary deployed systems, and develop architectures with explicit semantic reasoning modules capable of representing narrative and identity-level coherence beyond temporal synchronization.
+Three RARV-SMM variants confirm that semantic analysis alone is insufficient in more challenging configurations, and a semantic reinforcement strategy reveals an architecture-dependent relationship with semantic signals: graph-based and source-integrity architectures benefit from the explicit ImageBind cosine similarity feature, while distance-based architectures are hindered by it.
+These findings establish semantic mismatch as an important and currently underexplored vulnerability in state-of-the-art audio-visual DeepFake detection systems, and demonstrate that explicitly modelling it as a distinct class improves detection robustness without sacrificing performance on standard benchmarks.
+As future work, we suggest extending this framework to more datasets, incorporate the five-class formulation into binary deployed systems, developing architecture-aware semantic integration strategies for distance-based models, and develop architectures with explicit semantic reasoning modules capable of representing narrative and identity-level coherence beyond temporal synchronization.